 The next morning we got kicked out of the bed at 5:10 since the car with further passengers was already waiting outside (6:00 was the agreed time).
 We packed everything together and were only 10 minutes later at the car.
 We squeezed us in the car with already 5 passengers (+driver) in it, which was usually only allowed to transport max 6 people.

 - A chinese with her German husband

 And than the ride began.
-The driver kept a speed between 80 and 100 km/h and just ignored that it was still dark, cows and other animals were everywhere crossing or staying on the road and rocks blocking the way due to the rain at night.
+The driver kept a speed between 80 and 100 km/h and just ignored that it was still dark, cows and other animals were crossing everywhere or staying on the road and rocks blocking the way due to the rain at night.
 He overtook cars at the least suitable locations, preferable before curves.
-While the usual overtaking process consists out of a approaching and acceleration phase, he remained at the approaching speed until the overtaken car was left behind.
+While the usual overtaking process consists out of an approaching and acceleration phase, he remained at the approaching speed until the overtaken car was left behind.
 The whole trip was like a rallye with the spectators sitting directly in the rallye car.
 To be fair, it seemed to be only me - the crazy German taking note of the wild ride.
 Ok, at least the monk did somehow also recognize it, since he opened the window after an hour and started emptying his stomach while still at full speed.

-9:00 o clock was breakfast time.
+9:00 o'clock was breakfast time.